Skip to main content

 Things to Do Nearby

-Phuket's most important Buddhist temple, just 10 minutes away, featuring beautiful architecture and religious artifacts
+Phuket's most important Buddhist temple, just 10 minutes away, featuring beautiful architecture and the island's most revered monks' relics.

 Chalong Bay

-Another spectacular viewpoint offering panoramic views of Kata Noi, Kata, and Karon beaches
+Another scenic overlook about 15 minutes away providing classic postcard views of Kata Noi, Kata, and Karon beaches from a different angle.

 Tips & Advice